openregister/registers-frontend/README.md

 Add any registers using the `/admin` UI.

+If you need to redownload an existing register from scratch, you can run the job `bundle exec rake registers_frontend:populate_db:force_full_register_download[SLUG]` where `SLUG` is the slug of the register.

 ### prod

 When running in production the `registers-frontend-scheduler` app periodically calls `rake registers_frontend:populate_db:fetch_later` which adds a job to a queue maintained by the `registers-frontend-queue` app.
 When the job runs it refreshes the data for all registers listed in the database.